 A memory channel will be displayed, this will usually be the last channel accessed in memory read mode.
-If you desire a different memory channel location, use the main dial to select channel number and the $\Leftrightarrow$ keys to select bank, alternatively type in a three digit memory location via the keypad.
+If you desire a different memory channel location, use the main dial to select channel number and the ⇔ ⇔ keys to select bank, alternatively type in a three digit memory location via the keypad.

 If the memory channel is write protected, the legend "PROTECT" will be displayed.
 You must remove write protect from the memory location before you can edit the memory channel data.
-A short cut to the memory channel "PROTECT" menu is provided when you first access the edit memory channel menu.
-To move to the "EDIT MEM-CH PROTECT" selection point, toggle the protect OFF using the PROTECT key then

-The protect menu is also available as you progress through the "EDIT MEM-CH" menu so that you may protect the new data as the last step of memory channel editing.
+A short cut to the memory channel "PROTECT" menu is provided when you first access the edit memory channel menu. \Im to move to the "EDIT MEM-CH protect menu is also available as you progress through the "EDIT MEM-CH" menu so that you may protect the new data as the last step of memory channel editing.